MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 # Add apps to Teams meetings (Preview)

 >[!IMPORTANT]
-> Features included in Microsoft Teams preview are provided for early-access, testing, and feedback purposes onl.
+> Features included in Microsoft Teams preview are provided for early-access, testing, and feedback purposes only.
 They may undergo changes before becoming available in the public release and should not be used in production applications.

 Meetings are key to productivity in Teams.
 They enable collaboration, partnership, informed communication, and shared feedback in an inclusive and active forum.
 As a developer, you can create [configurable tab](../tabs/what-are-tabs.md#how-do-tabs-work), [bot](../bots/what-are-bots.md), and [message extension](../messaging-extensions/what-are-messaging-extensions.md) applications to enhance and enrich a Teams meeting experience.
 Meeting users can access apps, via the tab gallery, to enable relevant scenarios such as pre-staging a Kanban board, launching an in-meeting actionable notification, or creating a post-meeting poll.
 Your meeting app can deliver a user experience for each stage of the meeting lifecycle based upon attendee status.